uditkala/Identifying-IT-Assets-in-a-Network/README.md

 4. For windows to windows access there is no need for a ssh server running on the system.
 5. All the computers should be on the same network
 6. All the computers in the network should have a common username and password.
+    Example : Username -> abc
+              Password -> abc
+              (As used in the code provided)